dqops/dqo/docs/dqo-concepts/definition-of-data-quality-kpis.md

 ![Data quality profiling initial KPI scorecard](https://dqops.com/docs/images/working-with-dqo/data-quality-dashboards/kpis-scorecard-dashboards.png){ loading=lazy }

-Once you finish the data profiling, you will know which data quality issues are real issues, and which failed profiling checks should not be measured because some columns could be incomplete.
+Once the data profiling is complete, it will be clear which data quality issues are real issues, and which failed profiling checks should not be measured, since some columns may be incomplete.
 The selected list of profiling checks should be activated as [monitoring](definition-of-data-quality-checks/data-observability-monitoring-checks.md) and [partitioned](definition-of-data-quality-checks/partition-checks.md) checks.

 ### **Activate monitoring checks**